mastercomfig/hud-db/README.md

   "repo": "https://github.com/cool-person/myhud", // GitHub repo web URL "hash": "84c64d403a650b3ae4793c9d32e01b3383445740", // Git commit hash of your current version (PR an update to this each time your HUD updates, and we will approve it)
   "resources": [ // A list of image names/YouTube videos.
 Images are automatically converted to webp, do not use extensions for uploaded images
-    "myhud-logo", // First resource is the display logo "cool-image-1", // Image names can be called any, namespaced to your HUD ID "https://youtu.be/21asadf" // Supports youtu.be links for video embeds ]
+    "myhud-banner", // First resource is the display banner in listings "cool-image-1", // Image names can be called any, namespaced to your HUD ID "https://youtu.be/21asadf" // Supports youtu.be links for video embeds ]